cqtzx/MWSMTVp/3 README.md

 Zuoxun Tan, Hu Yang

-###
+### Citation
+If this code is useful to you, we sincerely hope that you can cite our paper

+Z. Tan and H. Yang, Total Variation Regularized Multi-Matrices Weighted Schatten 𝑝-norm Minimization for Image Denoising, Applied Mathematical Modelling.

-Should you have any queries, please do not hesitate to contact us.
+If you have any questions, please do not hesitate to contact us.
 Email address: tzx@cqu.edu.cn